SashaPatsel/conservation-laws-by-state/README.md

 It contains two visualizations of states' conservation efforts.

-In the first, we see a clear depiction of states stack up against one another in terms of conservation.
+In figure A, we see a clear depiction of how states stack up against one another in terms of conservation.
+States found on the right side of the chart, or who are represented by a darker shade of blue, rank more strongly.
+The opposite is true for the left-most and lighter blue states.

-In the second chart, we see a map which demonstrated in color which states have the most substantive restrictions for conservation.
+In figure B, we see a map demonstrating in color which states have the most substantive restrictions for conservation.
+In this case, states highlighted in a lighter shade of blue have more substantive restrictions.

-## About

-This app was my first built in R.

-R is a statistical programming language used by many science because of its vectorized operations.
-Though R is certainly not the only programming language that handles large data sets, it does so more effectively than most when it comes to statistical analyses.

 ### Prerequisites